mehmet0sahinn/cross-lingual-ner-adaptation/README.md

 ## Phases

-- Phase 1: EN and TR Zero-Shot results of XLM-R
+- Phase 1: EN and TR Benchmark results of XLM-R (no fine-tuning)
-- Phase 2: TR Zero-Shot results of XLM-R (fine-tuned on EN)
+- Phase 2: EN and TR Benchmark results of XLM-R (fine-tuned on TR)
-- Phase 3: TR adaptation results of XLM-R (fine-tuned on EN+TR)
+- Phase 3: EN and TR Benchmark results of XLM-R (fine-tuned on EN)
+- Phase 4: EN and TR Benchmark results of XLM-R (fine-tuned on EN + [Incremental TR])

 ---